4ntm4n/ms-two/README.md

 #### **The filter functions**
 >
 >
 > The filter functions are what makes this app easy and maintainable.
-The first approach in the creation of this app, all notes with different values where put in their own array. removed notes had their own array, important notes was pushed to one array and so on.
-This was very fiddly since you had to concatenate arrays, then remove duplicates on this array, it often ended in a mess.
+The initial approach was to create one array for each note object's key value.
+Removed notes had their own array, important notes would have one array and so on.
+This was very fiddly since you had to mash arrays together at certain points, then remove duplicates on master array, it often ended in a mess with a variety of errors.
 > By using filters, and filtering out the notes you are interested in by a certain key value, there is no need for anything else than a large array where deleted, non-deleted, important and non-important notes are combined.
-If you want to view the important notes, filter out notes with an prio value of true, if you want to see the notes you removed, filter out the notes with a removed value of true, if you wanna see all your notes, but not the removed notes, filter out all notes with a removed value of false.
+> If you want to view the important notes, filter out notes with an prio value of true, if you want to see the notes you removed, filter out the notes with a removed value of true, if you wanna see all your notes, but not the removed notes, filter out all notes with a removed value of false.
+> The filter functions have a quite small footprint and one could add more filters to enhance functionality quite easily.

 ``` javaScript
 const impFilter = (array) => {